-One of the more significant impacts identified to date of adopting IFRS is the expanded presentation and disclosure requirements.
-Disclosure requirements under IFRS generally contain more breadth and depth than those required under Canadian GAAP and, therefore, will result in more extensive note references.
-The Company is continuing to assess the level of presentation and disclosures required for its consolidated financial statements prepared under IFRS.
+One of the more significant impacts of adopting IFRS is the expanded presentation and disclosure requirements.
+Disclosure requirements under IFRS generally contain more breadth and depth than those required under Canadian GAAP and, therefore, result in more extensive note references.
+The Company is currently preparing its first consolidated financial statements prepared under IFRS, for the quarter ended July 31, 2011.